If you experience long run-times during SAP Material Ledger close, this blog is for you.

 For materials that are valued at a standard cost, the Material Ledger tracks all the goods movements and price and exchange rate differences for that material within a period.
 Then, at the end of the period (actually sometime during the subsequent period), the actual costing run calculates an actual cost (also known as the periodic unit price PUP) by taking the value of the cumulative inventory at standard cost, adding the price (or exchange rate) differences, and dividing by the cumulative inventory.

-You run SAP Material Ledger closing cockpit every month to perform actual costing using transaction code CKMLCP.
-The menu path is as follows: Accounting • Controlling • Product Cost Controlling • Actual Costing/Material Ledger • Actual Costing • CKMLCP—Edit Costing Run.
+You run SAP Material Ledger closing cockpit every month to perform actual costing with transaction CKMLCP or via menu path Accounting • Controlling • Product Cost Controlling • Actual Costing/Material Ledger • Actual Costing • Edit Costing Run

-The first step is to create a costing run and assign relevant plants.
-After selecting plant(s), the Material Ledger closing cockpit requires several steps as shown in Figure 1.1
+The first step is to create a costing run and assign plants.
+After selecting plants, the Material Ledger closing cockpit requires several steps as shown in Figure 1.

 Large run times and low system performance may become the norm, given that Material Ledger processes large amounts of data in the closing cockpit.
 Parallel processing can be used to address this performance concern.

-Parallel processing setup requires collaboration with the BASIS team in your organization.
+Parallel processing setup requires collaboration with your Basis team.